 The dynamic of the narcissistic family becomes deeply ingrained in the child.
 As they grow older and leave (or flee) their dysfunctional family, they will unconsciously gravitate to other structures which remind them of their family, playing out their role all over again; only this time in a new environment.
 The new structure will be based on the same principles of the narcissistic family.

-This role-playing dynamic perpetuates despairingly until the core of narcissism is understood, paradigms are shifted and personal power is pursued.
-Take a look at How To Kill A Narcissist to understand how narcissism plays out in relationships or Narcissism To Rebirth to delve deeper into the narcissistic family and the nature of power.
+This dysfunctional dynamic perpetuates despairingly until the core of narcissism is understood, paradigms are shifted and personal power is pursued.
+To delve deeper into and heal from the narcissistic family, check out the following books: